abbasza/RAM_optimization/README.md

 # RAM_optimization
-function to reduce RAM consumption
+This library is going to help to reduce RAM engagment of when we try to calculate and process the big data by finding the patterns and modifying the recalls and reduced object files.